Hit That Jive Productions

 Expectations & Code of Conduct

-Hit That Jive Productions gathers in Amiskwaciwâskahikan (ᐊᒥᐢᑲᐧᒋᐋᐧᐢᑲᐦᐃᑲᐣ), on the traditional lands of many Indigenous People, the First Nations of Treaty 6, and the Metis of Region 4.
+Hit That Jive Productions gathers in Amiskwaciwâskahikan (ᐊᒥᐢᑲᐧᒋᐋᐧᐢᑲᐦᐃᑲᐣ), on the traditional lands of many Indigenous People, the First Nations of Treaty 6, and Métis District 10.
 This land holds thousands of years of history, storytelling, and oral traditions.
 In the spirit of the treaty and its oral agreements we are all meant to share this land and are all treaty people.

 We recognize that racism is embedded in our current systems and in the history of our country.
 We know that racial violence continues to be a lived experience for those in our community who are Black, Indigenous, and People of Colour.
 Hit That Jive Productions is committed to seeking ways to amplify BIPoC artists and their voices.